bkudria/speakeasy/SPEC.md

  • If the script encounters unexpected conditions while processing a segment, it marks the row with "error" in the Note field.
  • If three consecutive error rows occur, the script prints detailed descriptions of each error and exits.

+ For CSV generation, the script tracks consecutive errors in memory.
+Each invalid segment increments an internal error counter, which resets to zero for valid segments.
+Exceeding three consecutive errors triggers a forced stop to avoid generating a corrupted CSV.

                                                                   Step 3: Review Suggestions